urield94/AttachmentChecker/README.md

 # AttachmentChecker
 <h3>Automate check for malicious attachments in gmail accounts.</h3>

-Download the "AttachmentChecker.ova" file and import it using VirtualBox.
+Download the [AttachmentChecker.ova](https://drive.google.com/open?id=1W8x5qvrkv5XosSF_ug_a4cm39mjwCJoy) file and import it using VirtualBox.

 Run the machine and open Chrominim borwser at "127.0.0.1:5000".